 One of the almost forgotten countless thousands who never came home from the trenches.

 The story starts (for me) in June 2016 when wandering down the various aisles on eBay I came across WW1 memorabilia.
 In particular there was a “death penny” that was going (comparatively) cheaply.
 I was the winning bidder and a few days later the plaque arrived.
-Interestingly it included a bonus, but more of that later.
+Interestingly it included a bonus letter, but more of that later.

 The search starts